-Sometimes referred to as a Value Statement, it behaves like the Constitution with general principles to guide behaviour; outlining a set of principles that affect decision-making.
-For example if an organization is committed to protecting the environment and "being green", the Code of Ethics will state that there is an expectation for any employee faced with a problem, to choose the most "green" solution.
+Sometimes referred to as a value statement, it behaves like the "Company's Constitution" with general principles to help guide employee behaviour.
+The document outlines a set of principles that affect decision-making.
+For example if an organization is committed to protecting the environment and "being green", the code of ethics will state that there is an expectation for any employee faced with a problem, to choose the most "green" solution.
 It works on the bases of "treat others as you would like to be treated."

 Code of Conduct:

-Provides the meat and potatoes to the Code of Ethics.
+The Code of Conduct provides the meat and potatoes to the Code of Ethics.
 A Code of Conduct applies the Code of Ethics to a host of relevant situations.
-A particular rule in the Code of Ethics might state that all employees will obey the law, a Code of Conduct might list several speciﬁc laws relevant to different areas of organizational operations, or industry, that employees need to obey.
+A particular rule in the Code of Ethics might state that all employees will obey the law.
+A Code of Conduct might list several speciﬁc laws relevant to different areas of organizational operations, or industry, that employees need to obey.

 The Code of Conduct outlines specific behaviours that are required or prohibited as a condition of ongoing employment.
 It might forbid sexual harassment, racial intimidation or viewing inappropriate or unauthorized content on company computers.
-Codes, along with other measures, have helped some companies dig themselves out of scandals, and have helped many companies build a healthier work climate and reputation.
+Codes, along with other measures, have helped some companies dig themselves out of scandals, and have helped many companies build a healthier workplace climate and reputation.

 With similarities, comes differences.
 Both are used in an attempt to regulate behavior in very different ways.
 Ethical standards generally are wide-ranging and non-specific, designed to provide a set of values or decision-making approaches that enable employees to make independent judgments about the most appropriate course of action.
-Conduct standards generally require little judgment; you obey or incur a penalty, and the code provides a fairly clear set of expectations about which actions are required, acceptable or prohibited.
+Conduct standards generally require little judgment; you obey or incur a penalty, and the Code provides a fairly clear set of expectations about which actions are required, acceptable or prohibited.

-Bigger organizations sometimes have both Codes in separate formats, or they are sometimes combined into one general Ethics document that blends principles for the right action with a list of actions that are required or forbidden.
+Bigger organizations sometimes have both codes in separate formats, or they are sometimes combined into one general Ethics document that blends principles for the right action with a list of actions that are required or forbidden.

 For The Smaller Business: